shyam-patel7/CS441-Monte-Carlo-Simulation/README.md

 75th percentile:  $10518.66
 95th percentile:  $18186.97
 ```

+As can be observed, the mean investment at the end of the Monte Carlo simulation have increased sharply from the initial $1,250 investment recorded in `portfolio.csv`.
+The funds vary based on the buying and selling prescribed by the algorithm that takes place through each run of the simulation.

 To view images and analysis, see `Documentation.pdf` located in the project root directory.